 \section{Introduction}

-The view of computation as functions is at the foundation of computer science: the Church-Turing thesis expresses the coincidence of different notions of computable function; programming with higher-order functions is now taken for granted.
+The view of computation as functions is at the very foundation of computer science: the Church-Turing thesis expresses the coincidence of different notions of computable function; programming with higher-order functions is now taken for granted.

 In contrast the view of computation as interaction is more recent and less settled, and often obscured by adherence to one syntax or another, perhaps each with its own mechanism of interaction.
+Instead our approach is maths-driven.
+Its tools are those of distributed/concurrent games and strategies~\cite{lics11}, a causal model which allows for highly distributed interaction.
+Concurrent games and strategies are built on the mathematical foundations of categories of models for interaction~\cite{handbook}, chiefly on the central model of event structures~\cite{evstrs}.\footnote{A core language for concurrent strategies derives from the mathematical structure, although we shall only glimpse it here in Section~\ref{sec:corelang}: it is {\em higher-order} and an interesting hybrid of {\em dataflow}, \cf~TensorFlow~\cite{tensorflow}, {\em concurrent process calculi}, \cf~CSP, CCS and {\em Session Types}~\cite{hoare,milner,session-types}.}

-Whereas the basic mechanism of interaction of functions is clear---ultimately by function composition---a functional approach can struggle with quite the right way to approach computation which isn't simply from input to output.
-The literature includes approaches via lenses, optics, combs, containers, dependent lenses, dependent optics, open games and learners~\cite{oles,pierce,optics,Chiribella2008,containers,opengames,openlearners}.
-The difficulty is compounded by enrichments to, say, probabilistic, quantum or real-number computation.
+Whereas the basic mechanism of interaction of functions is clear---ultimately by function composition---a functional approach can struggle with finding quite the right way to approach computation which isn't simply from input to output.
+The literature includes approaches via lenses, optics, combs, containers, dependent lenses, open games and learners~\cite{oles,pierce,optics,Chiribella2008,containers,opengames,openlearners}.
+The difficulties are compounded by enrichments to, say, probabilistic, quantum or real-number computation.

-Undeniably there are many ingenious successes, especially through modifications of functions and their types.
-But fundamentally the functional view of computation originates in another computing era, unlike that today where interaction, unwanted or designed, is often the rule rather than the exception.
-By adopting a model which addresses interaction from the outset we can hope to understand and explore better the space of possibilities in computation, functional or otherwise.
-Our model is that of distributed/concurrent games and strategies: games represent types or constraints while strategies represent programs or computational processes, with interaction via the composition of strategies~\cite{lics11}.
-Through it we can show how many functional paradigms arise automatically by specialising games.
-This gives one reading of the title.
-But reasoning about interaction is technically challenging.
-So there's another reading too: that of taming concurrent computation, making it practicable by providing functional abstractions where possible.